PockyBum522/esp32-touchscreen-home-assistant-panel/README.md

 Issues:

+Note: This branch should have all issues fixed.
+Requires further testing, but initial tests for about 10 minutes sees none of the below issues where it was happening basically every button press before.

 	* Random screen vertical shifting when LVGL is animating
 		* NOTE: I believe this vertical shifting is due to me not using the high speed version of the arduino esp32 platform mentioned in the wiki as: "Install v3.0.2-h for Arduino esp32"